MagdaN/chatter_bot/docs/prod.md

 apt-get install postgresql
 ```

-In production, you should create a dedicated user teh application.
+In production, you should create a dedicated user for the application.
 All steps for the installation, which do not need root access, should be done using this user.
 We assume this user is called `chatbot`, it’s home is `/srv/chatbot` and the application is located in `/srv/chatbot/chatbot`.
 The user can be created using:

 ```bash
 # as root